iaGuoZhi/influxdb/README.md

 ## Testing

-Testing is as simple as checking out the appropriate branch and executing a single command:
+Testing is as simple as checking out the appropriate branch and executing a single command (you should be in /vagrant directory if you are using the vm):

 ### Chimp